 What’s the most important thing when presenting your bait?
 Ask any trolling angler, and you’ll get the same answer: speed.
 Trolling your bait at the right speed is crucial to making your presentation look realistic.
 Thing is, there’s no actual blueprint for the exact speed you need to reach to get a hook-up.

 Theoretically, you want to match the speed of your baits with the speed of the fish you’re after.
 The thing is, looking at some random speed chart and setting your speed to match it only works to a certain extent.
 The reasons for this are twofold.

 First, the water conditions.
 If you’re trolling in a river, or out in the sea, chances are you’ll have some form of current to contend with.
 Setting one speed will get you completely different results if you’re moving downcurrent or upcurrent.
 You’ll want to adjust your boat’s RPMs accordingly.
-Which that brings us to the second reason.
+That brings us to the second reason.

 Predator fish don’t really check their speedometers when chasing prey.
 All they care about is whether the thing they’re chasing looks like a living creature.
 And that’s what you should care about, too.
 So next time you set your speed, take a look at your closest lure or bait.
 If it’s spinning out of control, you probably want to dial it down a bit.
 Once you see the lure or bait swimming naturally, you’ll know you’ve hit the right speed.

 One common mistake among rookie anglers is staying married to a certain speed and direction.
 Moving your bait along a straight line at a constant speed can and will get you an occasional bite.
 But ask yourself, is this really how fish move in real life?